adobe-apiplatform/user-sync.py/docs/en/user-manual/deployment_best_practices.md

 The contents of the private key file is used as the value of `umapi_private_key_data` in the credential store.
 This can only be done on platforms other than Windows.
 See below for how to secure the private key file on Windows.

-The credential values will be looked up using the specified key names with the user being the org_id value.
+The credential values will be looked up in the secure store using org_id as the username value and the key names in the config file as the key name.

 A slight variant on this approach is available (in User Sync version 2.1.1 or later) to encrypt the private key file using the standard RSA encrypted representation for private keys (known as the